Daylight-Savings Time & Time-Zone Offset

 <tzOffset>ESPI-18000</tzOffset>ESPI

-If DST in active for a given interval (based on the parameters of the dstStartRule and dstEndRule), then the offset is adjusted by the Third Party by the number of seconds found in the dstOffset:
+Thus, if DST were active for a given interval (based on the parameters of the dstStartRule and dstEndRule), then the offset would be adjusted, by the Third Party receiving the data, by the number of seconds found in the dstOffset:

 <dstOffset>ESPI3600</dstOffset>ESPI and <tzOffset>ESPI-18000</tzOffset>ESPI